Bobholamovic/ChangeDetectionToolbox/README.md

 + 2020.1.7 Now MAD and IR-MAD support inputs with different channel numbers and a crude graphical interface is implemented to facilitate visualization.

 ---
-Contributions and suggestions are highly welcomed.
+Contributions and suggestions are highly welcome.
 Let's work together!